Skip To Content

 Image of the pieces that make up the PVC support

-Shown in the image above from left to right: 1.5" PVC-Tee, PVC-Tee cut to final size for front, 1.5" to 1.25" PVC Bushing, 1.25" by 3" long PVC pipe and the assembled PVC support ready to be placed in the elbow.
+Shown from left to right: 1.5" PVC-Tee, PVC-Tee cut to final size for front, 1.5" to 1.25" PVC Bushing, 1.25" by 3" long PVC pipe and the assembled PVC support ready to be placed in the elbow.

 I use a ban saw with a fence to control the PVC cuts.